Wiz1101/My_IoT_Project/README.md

-# Temperature and humidity sensor node
+# Temperature and humidity measurer

 Project for the course Introduction to Applied IoT, Summer 2023